UnironicallyLouis/JoinQuipper/README.md

 ### How to take this test

-1. Clone this repository to your github account
+1. Create a repository in your github account
-1. Implement the user stories above
+1. Implement the user stories above on the repository

 ### How to submit

-1. Send a url to the cloned repositiry to tech-staff@quipper.com or your agency when you comes from an agency
+1. Send a url to the repositiry to tech-staff@quipper.com or your agency when you comes from an agency

 ### What we want to see in this test